bertjohnson/WP-Twitch/readme.txt

 1. channel: Twitch channel name
 2. width: Width of the video player
 3. height: Height of the video player
-4. https: "true" if the channel needs to be served over SSL
+4. https: When "true", ensure Twitch video is delivered over HTTPS

 == Changelog ==
 = 1.0 =